GenesysGo/docs-shadow-cloud/wield/README.md

 ## **Q: What should I do if I encounter unfamiliar terms or need further assistance?**
 A: Don't hesitate to ask for clarification or assistance in the Discord support channel.
 The community and the core engineering team are there to help you through the process.

+**Q: How do I share my server log file?**
+A: You can download your log file from your server using the `scp` command or a similar method, and then upload it to a sharing service.